Western Alliance Bancorporation (WAL)

 5. Sales Growth

-In general, banks make money from two primary sources.
-The first is net interest income, which is interest earned on loans, mortgages, and investments in securities minus interest paid out on deposits.
-The second source is non-interest income, which can come from bank account, credit card, wealth management, investing banking, and trading fees.
-Thankfully, Western Alliance Bancorporation’s 23.3% annualized revenue growth over the last five years was incredible.
-Its growth surpassed the average banking company and shows its offerings resonate with customers, a great starting point for our analysis.
+Two primary revenue streams drive bank earnings.
+While net interest income, which is earned by charging higher rates on loans than paid on deposits, forms the foundation, fee-based services across banking, credit, wealth management, and trading operations provide additional income.
+Thankfully, Western Alliance Bancorporation’s 23% annualized revenue growth over the last five years was incredible.
+Its growth beat the average banking company and shows its offerings resonate with customers.

 6. Efficiency Ratio